kudonon/AccessControl/README.md

 5. Tap the 2nd leftmost button for backspace
 6. Tap the LeftMost Button to execute a command
 7. Wait for the command to execute.

+In this example, typing the code 1021 should open Google Chrome and 1022 should open Google Chrome incognito.